Mungyi/chaopli.github.io/_posts/2015-09-26-sequantial_fibonacci_search.md

 **S3**. \[Advance.\] Increase $i$ with $1$. \\
 **S4**. \[End of file?\] If $i\leq N$, go back to S2.
 Otherwise the algorithm terminates unsuccesfully.

-The most time consumming operations of this algorithm are the two comparison operations in **S2** and **S4**, which cost $2n$ time units.
+The most time consumming operations of this algorithm are the two comparison operations in **S2** and **S4**, which cost $2n$ time units in worst case.
 This chapter gives a smart method.
 With a straightforward change, this algorithm could be faster unless the list of record is very short.
 Let's take a look at the **Algorithm Q** described in the textbook.

 **Algorithm Q** (*Quick sequential search*).
 This algorithm is the same as Algorithm S, except that it assumes the presence of a dummy record $R\_{N+1}$ at the end of the file. \\
 **Q1**. \[Initialize.\] Set $i\leftarrow1$, and set $K\_{N+1}\leftarrow K$. \\